 “I just wanted to know how much longer I have to stay here.
-I don’t like it here, and I really want to go home.”
+I don’t like it, and I really want to go home.”

 As strange as it was, Susan had never heard a patient ask her about leaving.
 She was used to them making obscene comments and graphic suggestions, but this was unexpected.

 “I really don’t know, John.
-If you want me to, I can ask your doctor how long you need to stay here.
+If you want, I can ask your doctor how long you need to stay here.
 Does that sound good with you?”

 John nodded his head and then turned to face back out the window.
 Without offering another word, Susan quickly turned on her heels and walked out the room.
-She locked the door back and quickly grabbed her cart and quickly walked in the direction of Doctor Carpenter’s office.
+She locked the door back, quickly grabbed her cart and walked in the direction of Doctor Carpenter’s office.
 She didn’t stop at any other room that was on her schedule.